georgeartem/transcendence/stochastic_dft.md

 The README.md root architecture constructs a temporal reality not from continuous spatial coordinates, but from discrete geometric relationships.
 Here we establish a bridge to a stochastic DFT (Density Functional Theory) model through three progressive stages:

 1. Breakdown of Continuous Decimals at the Quantum Scale: In standard Cartesian space, representing irrational numbers like $\pi$ or $\sqrt{2}$ requires infinitely fine measuring sticks.
 At the Planck scale, attempting to compute these values via continuous decimal increments leads to algorithmic limits where binary calculations cross into noise and halting randomness.
-The text asserts that $\pi$ and $\sqrt{2}$ must be encoded as symbolic logic gates rather than floating-point decimals, decoupling calculation from unit dependencies.
+The framework asserts that $\pi$ and $\sqrt{2}$ must be encoded as symbolic logic gates rather than floating-point decimals, decoupling calculation from unit dependencies.

 2. Recursive Staging and the Transition to Randomness: To construct higher-dimensional spatial relationships, the system rotates unit vectors across intermediate angles ($45^\circ$ for $\sqrt{2}$, $90^\circ$ for $\sqrt{3}$, and subsequent prime roots like $\sqrt{5}, \sqrt{13}$).
-As the height scale $H \to 0$ and iterations $N \to \infty$, $\pi$ acts as a "temporal inscription of the cubic scaffolding."
+As the height scale $H \to 0$ and iterations $N \to \infty$, $\pi$ acts as a temporal inscription upon the cubic scaffolding.

 3. Emergence of Stochastic DFT: In standard electronic structure calculations (Kohn-Sham DFT), deterministic diagonalization of grid points scales exponentially or cubically.
 When mapped to the transcendence cubic scaffolding, exact deterministic spatial tracking at every voxel becomes computationally intractable due to anthropic compute limits.
-To overcome this, the model moves to stochastic sampling by replacing exact orbital evaluations with random basis vectors (stochastic orbitals) sampled across the discrete voxel grid.
+To overcome this, the model moves to stochastic sampling by replacing exact orbital evaluations with random basis vectors (stochastic orbitals) sampled across the surface of the discrete voxel grid.
 Just as spatial values resolve into anthropic choice and probabilistic thresholds at $H \to 0$, stochastic DFT resolves global electronic densities and energy states by statistically sampling the underlying discrete lattice without requiring deterministic continuous paths.

 We define several structural and dynamic properties that govern the underlying voxel grid: